Norah Flatley: Retirement from elite: 2016–2017

 Flatley was set for her Senior International debut in 2016 but withdrew from all competitions for reason of injury.
 On July 21, 2017, she announced her retirement from elite gymnastics and announced plans to move down to Level 10 for the 2018 season.

-Collegiate
+Collegiate gymnastics career

 2018–2019 season

 In the fall of 2018, Flatley began attending the University of California, Los Angeles, joining the gymnastics team.

 Flatley competed on uneven bars and balance beam in every meet of her freshman season.
 She was named the Pac-12 Freshman of the Week on February 26.
 She helped her team to a third-place finish at the 2019 NCAA Championships, contributing scores on beam and bars of 9.8875 and 9.9 respectively.

 2019–2020 season

 Flatley regularly contributed to the uneven bars, balance beam, and floor exercise lineups before the season got cut short due to the COVID-19 pandemic.

 2020–2021 season

 While warming up for UCLA's season-opening meet against Arizona State, Flatley suffered an ankle injury that kept her out of competition until the postseason.
 She returned to the uneven bars lineup at the Pac-12 Championship, scoring 9.875.
 She competed uneven bars and balance beam at the regional championships, but UCLA failed to qualify to nationals.